Tequila1117/easyshop-capstone/README.md

 **Fix Details:**

 - When an users update a product, the correct product is updated.
 This prevents duplicates in the database and ensures that the existing product’s details (like price, description, etc.) are correctly updated.
-Development Notes
 I focused on implementing backend functionality using Spring Boot.
 Ensured that only ADMIN users have permission to create/delete products and categories.